danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

 I find tab groups too much overhead as it requires use of the mouse and manual management.
 Such as thinking about what to name the tab groups, what tab belongs in what group, and then remembering what I put where!
 The kind of research required for fullstack dev is too fluid to fit into the group model.

 As for vertical or tree style tabs, while this improves the ability to visually scan a list of tabs, I find the search feature more useful than being concerned about how the tabs are laid out.
+Essentially, the search tabs feature is creating a searchable vertical listing on demand.

 ## Conclusion